 At Marylebone Road, a Partisol PM{10} reads significantly higher than a collocated PM{10} KFG PNS-X8 sampler, both utilising Whatman QMA quartz filters weighed by Bureau Veritas Laboratories (Figure 4.2.
 Datasets are shown for both the summer and winter periods.
-The PNS-X8 KFG filters are more exposed to radiative heating from the sun than the Partisol filters, and so there may be an anticiptated reduction of concentrations measured by the PNS-X8 KFG during the summer, though in practice this is not always observed [8].
+The PNS-X8 KFG filters are more exposed to radiative heating from the sun than the Partisol filters, and so there may be an anticipated reduction of concentrations measured by the PNS-X8 KFG during the summer, though in practice this is not always observed [8].
+Further, as the instruments have different face velocities, this could impact on the relative loss of volatile species from the filters during sampling.
 The averages of the December 2006 data shown in Figure 4.2 is 49.7 μ g m-3 for the PM10 Patrisol, and 44.1 μ g m-3 for the PM10 KFG (considering paired days only).
 The averages of the August 2007 data shown in Figure 4.2 is 37.6 μ g m-3 for the PM10 Patrisol, and 30.1 μ g m-3 for the PM10 KFG (considering paired days only).